Archive

 Aristo-Craft

 Aristo-Craft, based in New Jersey, USA, started producing model trains in the late 1980s under the direction of the Polk family.
-Their catalog, made up of American prototypes, is smaller than LGB's but pays much closer attention to scale.
+Their catalog focused on American prototypes and paid much closer attention to scale than LGB.
+Aristo-Craft shut down at the end of 2013, though a subset of its product line is being continued by Polk's GeneratioNeXt.

-We are quite happy with our Aristo-Craft rolling stock and its high level of detail and comparatively inexpensiveness has made it the second-best represented manufacturer on our layout.
+We are quite happy with our Aristo-Craft rolling stock and its high level of detail and lower prices have made it the second-best-represented manufacturer on our layout.

 www.aristocraft.com